luojijiaren/testerMatch/README.md

 Then follow the input instructions to put in data path eg. 'data', country list eg. ['US'] and device list ['iPhone 4', 'iPhone 5'].

-The output is a sorted list of matched testers like testerId firstName  lastName  bugNum
+The output is a sorted list of matched testers' id, name and experience.
-0         1    Miguel  Bautista       0
-1         2   Michael   Lubavin       0
-2         4    Taybin    Rutkin       0